mre/mre.github.io.v2/_drafts/2017-a-pragmatic-haskell.md

-extends: default.liquid
+permalink: "/2017/productive-haskell"
 title: A Productive Haskell
+published_date: "2017-08-26 00:00:00 +0000"
+layout: default.liquid
+data:
+  social_img: ~
+  comments: ~
+  translations: ~
+  css: ~
+  humandate: 26th of August 2017
   subtitle: ""
-date:       26  Aug 2017 00:00:00 +0000
-humandate:  26th of August 2017
-path:       2017/productive-haskell
-social_img: null
-comments: null
-translations: null
-css: null
 ---
 Back in University I worked on a project, which bridged the gap between Java and Haskell.
 It was a tool for teaching students the basics of computational geometry.
 That might sound frightening in the beginning, but it really was not.